AK-Berger/4S-SROF/README.md

     These files contain a sample of sliding drop video frame examples that have been processed using the code, including results from all steps of the analysis.
 You can use this sample to try the code and gain a better understanding of how it works.
 It serves as a practical example to help you learn more about the workflow and outputs of the analysis toolkit.

 ---
-## Tutorial

-- **File:** `tutorial.ipynb`

-    This file contains examples that demonstrate how the code's functions work in detail.
-It is designed for researchers who are familiar with coding and want to leverage the provided functions for tasks such as detecting surface slopes, extracting drop edges, or identifying appropriate video frames where only one droplet is present in the frame automatically.

-    If you are not familiar with coding or prefer to use the toolkit quickly for analyzing sliding drop videos, you may skip this file.

----

 ## Dataset